freakout42/formax/docs/index.md

 no-mouse C++-application and the minimal bandwidth needs result in massive savings of working time.

-The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and Javascript as the trigger language.
+The basic concepts of Oracle SQL-Forms 3.0 (1988) are combined with curses as the terminal interface, ODBC for universal database access and Javascript as the trigger language.
 The best ideas for a powerful user interface came from Emacs, Clipper, SAP and Lotus/1-2-3.
 The result is the most effective solution possible.
-By eleminating all proprietary dependencies und being open-source with a permissive license the system is future-proof.
+By eleminating all proprietary dependencies und being open-source including all dependencies with a permissive license the system is future-proof.
 The minimal costs to build a **formax** form makes adapting this technology a no-brainer.

 In every system of decent size is the need for something like **formax**.
 The system-adminstrator needs to change a